RubemJanoni/Cars_Used/README.md

 ### Data Model

 I decided to use a dictionary to store the information obtained from the database, through a for loop, the information provided by the user is compared with the respective dictionary key, if it matches, return the rest of the information.

+The project model basically consists of four functions and a while loop.
+The first function, "new_car()," handles the insertion of data into the spreadsheet, taking user input and inserting it into the last row of the spreadsheet.
+The second function, "get_data_cars()," receives the user's car model and checks if it exists in the spreadsheet, returning the result if positive.
+The third function, "error_test()," deals with possible user input errors.
+The last function, "delete_data()," is responsible for deleting a specific car in the spreadsheet as entered by the user.

 ### Testing